ZeroKnight/MHR-BetterWishlist/README.md

 #### Manual Installation

 REFramework should already be installed.
-Extract the mod contents into your Monster Hunter Rise game directory, such that the `reframework` folder is ends up in the root of the game directory, like so:
+Extract the mod contents into your Monster Hunter Rise game directory, such that the `reframework` folder ends up in the root of the game directory, like so:

     <path/to/MonsterHunterRise>
     └───reframework